yelizaveta-pystina/SpartanTrack/dev-06-0.2-main/ReadMe.md

 Name updates in table

-To test Delete:
+Test Delete:

 Click on a language
 Click "Delete Selected"
 Language will disappear

-11. Verify Database Storage
+12. Verify Database Storage

 Check Database Has Your Data
 Keep application running, open MySQL Workbench: